-reference test_package/conanfile.py pkg/version@user/channel pkg/version@user/channel of the package to be tested optional arguments: -h,help show this help message and exit - ER,test-build-folder TEST_BUILD_FOLDER Working directory of the build process. -b [BUILD],build [ Optional, use it to choose if you want to build from sources:build Build all from sources, do not use binary packagesbuild=never Never build, use binary packages or fail if a binary package is not found. build=missing Build from code if a binary package is not foundbuild=outdated Build from code if the binary is not built with the current recipe or when missing binary packagebuild=[pattern] Build always these packages from source, but never build the others.
-Allows multiplebuild parameters. 'pattern' is a fnmatch file pattern of a package name.
-Default behavior: If you don't specify anything, it will be similar to 'build=never', but package recipes can override it with their 'build_policy' attribute in the conanfile.py. -e ENV,env ENV Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++ -o OPTIONS,options , 1 Define options values, e.g., -o Pkg:with_qt=true -pr PROFILE,profil Apply the specified profile to the install command -r REMOTE,remote F Look in the specified remote server -s SETTINGS,settir - Settings to build the package, overwriting the defaults. e.g., -s compiler=gcc -u,update Check updates exist from upstream remotes -u,upuate check updates exist from upstream remotes
+''' positional arguments: Path to the "testing" folder containing a conanfile.py path or to a recipe file with test() methode.g. conan test_package/conanfile.py pkg/version@user/channel pkg/version@user/channel of the package to be tested reference optional arguments: -h, --help show this help message and exit -tbf TEST_BUILD_FOLDER, --test-build-folder TEST_BUILD_FOLDER Working directory of the build process. -b [BUILD], --build [BUILD] Optional, use it to choose if you want to build from sources: --build Build all from sources. do not use binary packages. --build=never Never build, use binary packages or fail if a binary package is not found. --build=missing Build from code if a binary package is not found. --build=outdated Build from code if the binary is not built with the current recipe or when missing binary package. --build=[pattern] Build always these packages from source, but never build the '''

+'''

+others.
+Allows multiple --build parameters. 'pattern'

+is a fnmatch file pattern of a package name.
+Default

+behavior: If you don't specify anything, it will be

+similar to '--build=never', but package recipes can

+override it with their 'build_policy' attribute in the

+conanfile.py.

+-e ENV, --env ENV

+Environment variables that will be set during the

+package build, -e CXX=/usr/bin/clang++

+-o OPTIONS, --options OPTIONS

+Define options values, e.g., -o Pkg:with_qt=true

+-pr PROFILE, --profile PROFILE

+Apply the specified profile to the install command

+-r REMOTE, --remote REMOTE

+Look in the specified remote server

+-s SETTINGS, --settings SETTINGS

+Settings to build the package, overwriting the

+defaults. e.g., -s compiler=gcc

+-u, --update

+Check updates exist from upstream remotes

+'''